 - Filter packets using Access Control Lists (ACLs)

 - Configure up to 4094 IEEE 802.1Q VLANs

-- Enable GVRP automatic VLAN registration

-- Configure IP routing for unicast traffic
+- ◆ Configure IP routing for unicast traffic

 - Configure IGMP multicast filtering

 - Upload and download system firmware or configuration files via HTTP (using the web interface) or FTP/SFTP/TFTP (using the command line or web interface)

 - Configure Spanning Tree parameters

 - Configure Class of Service (CoS) priority queuing

 - Configure static or LACP trunks (up to 8)

 - Enable port mirroring

 - Set storm control on any port for excessive broadcast, multicast, or unknown unicast traffic

 - Display system information and statistics

-Connecting to the Console PortThe switch provides an RS-232 serial port that enables a connection to a PC or terminal for monitoring and configuring the switch.
+Connecting to the The switch provides an RS-232 serial port that enables a connection to a PC or Console Port terminal for monitoring and configuring the switch.
 A null-modem console cable is provided with the switch.